jonaprieto/athena/README.md

 ## Installing the Metis Prover

-Athena only supports reconstruction for the Metis prover:
+Athena only supports reconstruction for the Metis prover, we tested with:

 -  [Metis v2.4 (release 20180301)](https://github.com/gilith/metis)